Fred Falke: Biography

 Falke started out as a bass player before moving to production work.
 His first record, a collaboration with Alan Braxe named Intro, which sampled The Jets' 1987 hit "Crush on You", was released in 2000 on Vulture Music.

 The pair would form a very productive partnership releasing a handful of singles and later making remixes for Goldfrapp, Röyksopp, Kelis, Justice, and others.
 The partnership would last until 2008 when they went their separate ways.

 Falke has also collaborated with German producer and DJ Kris Menace, as well as releasing records on Menace's label Work It Baby.
 In addition, he has collaborated on various other productions with artists such as Savage, Miami Horror and Knightlife.

 By himself, Falke has written and worked with Ellie Goulding, Amelia Lily, Florrie, Will Young, Gossip, Theophilus London, Nervo and Alexandra Burke.
 As a remixer, he has also worked for a number of rock and electronic artists such as Gossip, U2, Tiesto, Foxes, Grizzly Bear, Nero, Robyn, Uffie, Justice, Jamiroquai, Ladyhawke, Eric Prydz, Lykke Li, La Roux, Kesha, Bastille and Selena Gomez.
 Falke has done four official remixes with Jamiroquai: two as an individual, and two with Alan Braxe.
 Falke has also made many remixes with Xenomania.

 Since 2021 Fred has been one half of Ampersounds, a collaboration with L.A. based Brit, Zen Freeman.
 In 2025, Ampersounds signed to Big Top Records Amsterdam and have released tracks in collaboration with Owl Eyes, Steve Edwards and Toro Y Moi.
 Their debut album Generation is due for release in October 2025.

+In January 2026, Falke reunited with Alan Braxe to celebrate the 25th anniversary of their debut single "Intro."
+The milestone was marked by the release of the Intro (25th Anniversary) EP on 20 March 2026 via Smugglers Way.
+The package featured a cosmic dub remix by Falke and a "Hotel Room Edit" by Braxe.
+This followed the 2024 inclusion of "Intro" in the Paris Olympic Opening Ceremony and a tribute to the duo's production style by Justice on their album Hyperdrama.